atomicptr/hoyo-daily-logins-helper/README.md

 ### Discord notifications

-If you want to ping a Discord channel create a webhook and add it to the configuration:
+If you want to ping a Discord channel, [create a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and add it to the configuration:

 ```toml
 [config]